Dr Sarah Jarvis, MBE

 No phone calls or paperwork.
 Join millions who've sorted cover online in minutes.

-It is simple and quick to do!
-After you've told us about your trip details and answered some medical history questions you can add your pre-existing conditions, one by one, for each traveller.
-You'll only need to enter your details once, it's all online and there's no need to call, or provide details of your conditions in writing.
+It’s easy to tell us about your medical conditions!
+After you've provided your trip details and answered some medical history questions, you can add your pre-existing conditions, one by one, for each traveller on your policy.
+You'll only need to enter your details once; it's all online, and there's no need to call or provide details of your conditions in writing.

-Once you've declared all of your relevant pre-existing medical conditions, we'll only show you quotes based on the conditions you have told us about.
+Once you've declared all your relevant pre-existing medical conditions, we'll only show you quotes that cover the conditions you have told us about.

 With us you can compare specialist stroke travel insurance across a range of providers.
 Get a quote today and start comparing competitive cover before you embark on your trip.

-Premiums vary depending on the nature of your condition - but it’s still possible to compare competitive quotes with us, and find a suitable policy for a reasonable cost.
+Premiums vary depending on the nature of your condition - but it’s still possible to compare competitive quotes with us and find a suitable policy for a reasonable cost.
 Get a quote.

 Although not as serious as a stroke, if you have had TIA, you should absolutely purchase travel insurance that covers this particular condition.
 If you don’t, then any problems caused or lasting symptoms from the TIA whilst you’re on holiday may not be covered by your policy – and you could be left out of pocket should you have to seek medical help on your trip.
 Get a quote.